1. Why did you become a financial planner?

 8. Are you a registered investment advisor?

-YES, Keener Financial Planning, LLC, is a registered investment advisor with the state of Texas.
+YES, Keener Financial Planning, LLC, is an SEC-registered investment advisor.

 9. Are you a fiduciary?

 YES, we are fiduciaries.
 In addition, as a NAPFA Registered Financial Advisor, I have taken The National Association of Personal Financial Advisor’s (NAPFA) fiduciary oath, whereby I will act in good faith and in my client’s best interests at all times, provide written disclosures of any conflicts that would render me not impartial or not independent, and have agreed to accept no referral fees or other compensation for the sale of a commissioned financial product.

 10. How are you compensated?

 A. Fee-Only, please define method of determining fees:

 YES, fees for the initial financial planning engagement are based on our estimate of the actual time to be spent meeting with you, researching and analyzing your current situation, and making specific recommendations.
 After the initial engagement, you can continue on an as-needed basis or select an annual retainer for ongoing planning and investment management.
 Annual retainers are a flat annual fee quoted based on each client’s situation and the services to be provided.